121 / Sukawati, Gianyar, Bali

 The school also teaches the students to manage the waste, separate it between organic and non organic.
 However, the issue in the area is that after they separate it, the local government that collect it put together again all the waste.

-In the future, with eco-literacy program Mrs. Gung Sri hopes that she can help teaching the students to manage the organic waste for compost and to up-cycle the non organic waste in the school area.
+In the future, with eco-education program Mrs. Gung Sri hopes that she can help teaching the students to manage the organic waste for compost and to up-cycle the non organic waste in the school area.

 Generous donation from supporter like you have funded more than 80 Eco-Education Centers across Indonesia.
 Join the movement by donating today.